Kunter-Bunt/Marius-Wodtke-Blog/content/post/plugin-self-registration/solution/index.md

 # Next steps
 Now that we know roughly how it works, how do we put this into practice.
 This is exactly the topic of [the next post](), where we will use this to register a "naming plugin" to any entity.

+# Links
+Also check out [this Wiki article](https://github.com/Kunter-Bunt/D365LivePluginRegistration/wiki/Mapping-with-Plugin-Registration-Tool) detailing how the entity maps to the plugin registration tool.